Montgomery County, Maryland: County sheriff's office

 The Montgomery County Sheriff's Office (MCSO) is a nationally accredited U.S. law enforcement agency and acts as the enforcement arm of the courts in the county.
 All of its deputy sheriffs are fully certified law enforcement officials with full authority of arrest.
 The office was created in July 1777 and is the oldest law enforcement agency in Montgomery County.
 It is headquartered in Rockville, Maryland.
 It was nationally accredited in 1995, the first county sheriff's office in Maryland to be so.
 The MCSO has authorized over 165 employees consisting of sworn law enforcement officers and civilian support staff.
 The office is headed by the sheriff, who has been elected every four years since the 1920s.
 The current Sheriff is Maxwell C. Uy (D), elected in 2022.
 Uy is the 62nd Sheriff and the first Asian American to hold that office.

 Other agencies

-Several cities including Rockville and Gaithersburg maintain their own police departments to complement MCPD.
-Maryland State Police patrol the Beltway and I-270, and they assist county and city police in investigation of some major crimes.
+The cities of Rockville, Gaithersburg, Takoma Park, and Chevy Chase Village maintain their own police departments to complement MCPD.
+State Law Enforcement Agencies to include the Maryland State Police, Maryland Natural Resources Police, and the Maryland Park Police maintain a presence in the county as well.